Juliette Beau Denès

 Translation: Louise Ledour

-Extract of Co-éducation inventer l'école, penser la co-création (1960-1990) Marie Preston, dir.
+Extract of Inventer l’école, penser la co-création [Inventing the school, thinking co-creation] Marie Preston, dir.
 Marie Preston & Céline Poulin, Ed.
-Tombolo Presses and CAC Brétigny, to be published in 2021.
+Tombolo Presses and CAC Brétigny, published in 2021.

 Fanny Lallart (born in 1995 in Lyon) works and lives in Montreuil and is an artist, writer and activist.
 She graduated from l’École nationale supérieure d'arts de Paris-Cergy in October 2020.
 Her final school project was an open radiophonic space dedicated to dialogue.
 She has been developing a critical work for a few years through collective work and writing.
 She published her master’s thesis as a fanzine called 11 texts on free work, art and love in which she questions our relationship to work, relaying the thoughts of female authors such as Elsa Dorlin, Sara Ahmed and Sarah Schulman.
 She is the co-founder of Show, a participatory student journal.
 In addition, she co-created “Minimarket” with Thily Vossier, a cycle of exhibition in a minimarket of Lyon from 2016 to 2019.
 In 2021, Fanny Lallart is in residency at CAC Brétigny.